prem9/CMPE-131-G12-Project/README.md

 The aim of Sloth Mail is to provide users with a free and easy to use form of communicating.

+# About This Project:

 # Project Status:
 This project is not yet completed.
-Basic implementations have been completed however there is some customization that still needs to be  done.
+Most implementations have been completed however there is some customization that still needs to be  done.

 # Authors:
  Justin Chen (@jchen147)
  Prem (@prem9) - Team Lead
  Julie (@juliejeanpierre)
  Alvin (@adang101)

+ # Built With
+    - Bootstrap
+    - JQuery
+    - Javascript
+    - Python
+    - Flask
+    - SQLAlchemy

+ # Required Libraries

+ The necessary libraries required to run this application are listed below:

 # How to use: